akerlytics/akerlytics.github.io/_pages/en/about.md

 Current issue:
 > Proposed amendments to the International Health Regulations (IHR) and the delegation of powers to the World Health Organization (WHO) in the event of a global or national pandemic.

-### Intent of this document

-This Issue, as presented here, is intended to serve as policy-brief for the public and politicians.

 ---
 ## Table of Contents
 <!-- #region -->